johnnguyen2020/ComputerSystems/Lab10_xv6/README.md

 2. stat.h contains definitions for constants and data structure for stat type used for storing data members

-3. user.h- contains system command prototypes and functions for c language/ calls available in ulib.c
+3. user.h- contains system command prototypes and functions for c language/ calls available in ulib.c which are usesful for program functionality

 # Part 5 - Implementing a System Call (Extending xv6 further).